1ma/autonode/README.md

 Vagrant is a good option to test your custom modifications to the cloud-init template before using it on real hardware, or simply to get familiar with the installation process.

-By default Vagrant creates virtual machines with 40GB of disk.
+By default, Vagrant creates virtual machines with 40GB of disk.
 Obviously this won't be enough to do a full sync, but there's enough leeway to tinker with it, even for hours.

 1. After installing Vagrant and VirtualBox, install the Vagrant env plugin: `vagrant plugin install vagrant-env`